asd-xiv/blocks/README.md

 ## Plugins

-Separate code interfacing with 3rd party libraries or services.
+Separate code interfacing with 3rd party libraries or services. [pluginus](https://github.com/asd14/pluginus) dependency injection library is used.

-Plugins are accesible in other plugins, middleware and routes ([pluginus](https://github.com/asd14/pluginus) dependency injection library is used under the hood).
+Plugins are accesible in other plugins, middleware and routes.

 ### Default "Config" plugin

-Object with values populated from `process.env` via [dotenv](https://github.com/motdotla/dotenv) to make local development and CI deployments.

-Since all process.env values are strings, some `Config` value have transformations applied: `CORS_METHODS` is `.split(,)`, boolean and number values are coerced etc.
+Contains values populated from `process.env`.
+Since all `process.env` values are strings, some `Config` values have transformations applied.
+Ex `CORS_METHODS` is `.split(,)`, boolean and number values are coerced etc.

-See `[_env](_env)` file for all config options.
+See [`_env`](_env) file for defaults and all config options.

-### Add plugin
+### New plugin

 A plugin consists of a constructor function and a list of other plugins that is dependent on.